andytudhope/thebluebook/source/fugue-i/index.md

     1. `source/_data/sidebar.yml`, which is where you control what each link resolves to, and
     2. `themes/navy/languages/en.yml`, which is where you control the text that is shown to the reader.
     Follow the patterns set up in those 2 files already and you should be fine.
+    3. Happily, the whole process can be condensed into a [single link](https://github.com/andytudhope/proofoflove/commit/dad3ad50e3b7ce5bcc5e7aef6e06b732836b3288) that will show you exactly what files to change to add a new page to a specific chapter.

 5. One note about that `languages` folder - it can be used to handle translations quite elegantly, check out the [Hexo](https://hexo.io/docs/internationalization) docs for more on that.